e271828e/Flight.jl/docs/notes/design/framework_spec.md

 discrete side means differentiating a *different object*: the sampled-data step map $\Phi : (x_k, z_k, \mathrm{slots}) \to (x_{k+1}, z_{k+1})$ (integrate one period, then run the due ticks).
-The extension is additive along existing seams:
-Tier-1 parametrization of `z`'s real-scalar leaves (counters/enums stay
-pinned, like `m`); opt-in participation on discrete components (frozen-exact stays the default; a participating component opts in through an explicit trait, the leaf walk then parametrizing its cells instead of pinning them —
+The extension is additive along existing seams: walked-leaf parametrization of `z`'s real-scalar leaves (counters/enums stay pinned, like `m`); opt-in participation on discrete components (frozen-exact stays the default; a participating component opts in through an explicit trait, the leaf walk then parametrizing its cells instead of pinning them —